 The perception created by warm or cool colors can be used in planning your flower beds.
 When planted at a distance, warm colored flowers will appear closer while cool colored flowers will appear farther away.
-A planting of cool colored flowers at the rear of the yard will make the yard seem larger.
+A planting of cool-colored flowers at the rear of the yard will make the yard seem larger.
 Warm colored flowers planted in the rear of the yard will make the yard seem smaller.
-Plant cool colored flowers closest to the point from which they will be viewed since cool colors are best viewed close up.
+Plant cool-colored flowers closest to the point from which they will be viewed since cool colors are best viewed up close.
 Cool colored flowers are very effective near a patio or next to a sidewalk.
 Warm colored flowers are effective in bringing a distant part of the yard into focus.
-Warm colors will create a dramatic display in any yard or garden and will draw attention in the landscape.
+Warm colors will create a dramatic display in any yard or garden and will draw attention to the landscape.
 Neutral colors include browns, grays and greens.

-Mixing opposite colors makes each color stand out even more.
-Or try mixing perennials with bulbs to really spice up your landscape.
-Try yellow daffodils with green hosta or purple alliums mixed with daylilies and irises.
+Another way to combine colors is using complementary colors, which are opposite each other on the color wheel.
+Complementary-colored flowers can add a lot of pop to your garden and landscape.
+Try mixing perennials with bulbs to really spice up your landscape.
+Try yellow daffodils with green hostas or purple alliums mixed with daylilies and irises.

 Experiment with colors by cutting a few pictures out of garden catalogs and rearranging them.
 To help tie different sections together, repeat a few colors throughout the garden.
 Try cool colors with a few sparks of warm colors, or warm colors with a few cool colors.

-Multicolored flowers, such as the Double Jill Dahlia, Flaming Flag Tulip, Joenna Gladiolus and Empoli Lily, can also give you a few clues about mixing colors.
+Multicolored flowers, such as the Double Jill Dahlia, Flaming Flag Tulip, Princess Margareth Rose Gladiolus and Empoli Lily, can also give you a few clues about mixing colors.
 After all, who knows better than Mother Nature?

 Whatever color scheme you decide upon, it's important to plant in masses of color.
 In other words, plant each flower in groups of at least three to twelve flowers.
 Otherwise, the different colors may not have much impact.